porco-rosso-j/fvm-assurage/README.md

 - The insurers: _Liquidity Providers_, who provide insurance capital and generate profits.
 - The insured: _Storage Providers_, who pay premiums and purchase protections to be protected from sector fault penalties.

-On Assurage, there are bunch of insurance markets created by a number of Assurage Delegates.
+On Assurage, there are a bunch of insurance markets created by a number of Assurage Delegates.
 So, both SPs and LPs need to carefully choose a protection vault they either deposit their funds to or have a protection contract.
 Below is the more detailed descriptions of the three parties.

 #### Assurage Delegate